tacone/attributes/README.md

 ## API

-Attributes are once-time objects that have the duty to get or set a value in some place.
+Attributes are one-time objects that have the duty to get or set a value in some place.

 The most basic type of Attribute is the GenericAttribute: it allows you to get or set any value of whatever type.